-Simulation allows experimenting automation systems behavior with a reduced and finite number of evolution scenarios.
-While the results thus obtained are valuable for the tested scenarios only, it becomes possible to quickly detect some errors in the specification of the controller.
-More important than the generation of numerous evolutions of the system (changing different logical inputs), it is preferable to obtain these evolutions from the evolution of a plant model.
-Following this methodology, the plant model has a direct influence (Baresi et al., 1998) in the pertinence of the stimuli of the controller model and, clearly, in the pertinence of the results obtained with the simulation technique.
+Simulation allows testing automation systems behavior with a reduced and finite number of evolution scenarios.
+In spite of the results thus obtained be valuable for the tested scenarios only, it becomes possible to quickly detect some errors in the specification of the controller.
+More important than the generation of several evolutions of the system (changing different logical inputs), it is preferable to obtain these data from the evolution of a plant model.
+Following this methodology, the plant model has a direct influence (Baresi et al., 1998) in the pertinence of the stimuli of the controller model and, clearly, in the pertinence of the results obtained through the simulation technique.

 As the complexity of the systems being built increases, so does decrease the degree of confidence that can be achieved by simulation.
 In this context, it is commonly argued that formal mathematical notations should be used to support modeling and reasoning (Jones, 1980).
-Using them, a model of the intended design can be developed and reasoned about.
+Using them, a model of the proposed design can be developed and reasoned about.
 This process of exploring the model with theorems representing properties to be verified is called formal specification verification (or validation).
-This is clearly different from formal program verification, the process of formally proving that a given system satisfies a specification, which was the traditional area of verification (Loeckx and Sieber, 1984; Jones, 2003).
+This is clearly different from formal program verification, that consists of the process of formally proving that a given system satisfies a specification, which was the traditional area of verification (Loeckx and Sieber, 1984; Jones, 2003).
 At this point it should also be clear that formal verification is different from simulation and testing.
 Formal verification establishes the validity of a property in a given specification in an absolute manner.

-In this paper it is intended to use simulation and formal verification by model-checking (Remelhe et al., 2004), in a complementary way (Machado et al., 2011), in order to improve the dependability of the controllers of these systems.
-For this purpose, a specific case study is used: an APM that uses pneumatic power for displacement, in which the combination of a pneumatic propulsion system control and the control of a set of on-off and proportional valves is crucial to guarantee the system's dependability.
+In this paper, it is intended to use simulation and formal verification by model-checking technique (Remelhe et al., 2004), in a complementary way (Machado et al., 2011), in order to improve the dependability of the controllers of the systems.
+For this purpose, a specific case study is approached: an APM that uses pneumatic power for displacement, in which the combination of a pneumatic propulsion system control and the control of a set of on-off and proportional valves is crucial to guarantee the system's dependability.

 Several formalisms can be used to model timed systems.
 Timed automata were adopted as the modeling formalism for system modeling due to two main reasons: first, the study of the proposed system needs to take time into account; and, second, it is the input formalism of the UPPAAL model-checker (Behrmann et al., 2004).
-Hence, it is well adapted to the formal verification of timed systems.
-Also the fact that UPPAAL software allows simulation of timed systems, the proposed study is facilitated.
+Hence, this modeling formalism is well adapted to the formal verification of timed systems.
+Also, the fact that UPPAAL software allows simulation of timed systems, the proposed study is facilitated.

-In order to achieve the main goals of this paper the section 2 presents the case study; section 3 deals with the system modeling where the distributed controller system and the plant are modeled; section 4 is devoted to presentation of the simulation and formal verification results and finally, section 5, presents some conclusions about this study.
+In order to achieve the main goals of this paper, in the Section 2, the case study is described; Section 3 deals with the system modeling where the distributed controller system and the plant are modeled; Section 4 is devoted to the presentation of the simulation and formal verification results and, finally, in Section 5, some conclusions about this study are presented.